 29th July 2009 | News

-As a frequent passenger, Ellie identified two main failings in the current rail system.
+As a frequent passenger, Harrison identified two main failings in the current rail system.
 Firstly, that the bitty franchise system seems to allow individual companies to easily shirk responsibility by passing the blame for delays and bad service onto someone else.
 An atmosphere of competition rather than cooperation between franchises leads to the buck-being-passed and costs-being-cut, whilst the service continually fails to improve.

 And secondly that, whilst in private ownership, passengers always have to play second fiddle to shareholders, knowing that the extortionate prices they are paying for tickets are not going towards improving the service, but are instead lining the pockets of a wealthy minority who do not even rely on the public transport system.

 In order to rectify these failings the Bring Back British Rail campaign is advocating the reintegration of the country’s rail network so that it is unified as one organisation with a common goal of providing the best value, most efficient and reliable public transport system possible.
 By moving to a not-for-profit structure, both passengers and employees can begin to feel ownership and pride in their rail network, knowing that their fares and hard work are continually helping to improve the system, for everyone.